-If you face any troubles when searching for e-mails items in different Outlook versions (nothing is found, not all results are displayed, not all *.pst files used for search, etc.), this article’s guidelines should help you to solve Outlook search issues (these recommendations are applicable to all current versions of Outlook 2010, 2013, 2016, 2019, and Outlook 365).
+If you face any troubles when searching for email items in different Outlook versions (nothing is found, not all results are displayed, not all *.pst files used for search, not showing recent emails, etc.), this article’s guidelines should help you to solve Outlook search issues (these recommendations are applicable to all current versions of Outlook 2021/2019/2016/2013 and Outlook for Microsoft 365).

 Check Search Indexing Status in Outlook